Living in Asheville

 Arts & Music

 As for creative spirit, if you can dream it, Asheville Arts is doing it.
-Glass blowing, pottery, weaving and basketry, artisanal jewelry, painting, sculpture, wood turning, folk art, and mountain crafts are all showcased in Asheville, home of the finest traditional and contemporary art in the southern Appalachians Mountains.
+Glass blowing, pottery, weaving and basketry, artisanal jewelry, painting, sculpture, wood turning, folk art, and mountain crafts are all showcased in Asheville, home of the finest traditional and contemporary art in the southern Appalachian Mountains.
 The River Arts District is the jewel in the crown of art in Asheville, while the Downtown Asheville Arts District offers an additional 20 galleries.

 While the area’s musical roots are mountain bluegrass, the variety of Asheville’s music scene will amaze you.
 We’ve got Gypsy Jazz, old time R&B, Cajun, Jazz, Punk, Gospel, Metal and Hip Hop, and everyone from Willie, Dylan, and Sweet Baby James performing at the Thomas Wolfe Auditorium.

-Staffed by over 1,000 physicians certified in more than 50 specialties including cardiology, oncology, neuroscience, ob/gyn and orthopedics; and ranked Number 1 in North Carolina, Mission Health is one of the top health systems in the nation.
+Staffed by over 1,000 physicians certified in more than 50 specialties including cardiology, oncology, neuroscience, ob/gyn and orthopedics, and ranked Number 1 in North Carolina, Mission Health is one of the top health systems in the nation.
 Mission Health’s “Centers of Excellence” include a recognized Level II trauma center and Mission Childrens Hospital.

 The Biltmore Estate and Grove Park Inn